 - MY CAR

 - OK MENU

 - TUNE knob control

-- 4 EXIT
+- EXIT

-If someone is going to stay in the car but the doors must be locked from the outside, then the deadlocks function can be temporarily switched off.
-This takes place the menu system MY CAR.
-For a description of the menu system, see MY CAR (p.
-109).
+If someone is going to stay in the car but the doors must be locked from the outside, then the deadlocks function can be temporarily switched off, which is carried out in the menu system MY CAR.
+For a detailed description of the menu system, see MY CAR (p.
+113).